ddnexus/elastics-doc/source/doc/7-Tutorials/2-Migrate-from-0.x.md

 ---
 layout: doc
 badge: elastics-client
-title: How to migrate from elastics 0.x
+title: How to migrate from Flex 0.x
 ---

 # {{ page.title }}

-Elastics 1.x has changed quite a lot from version 0.x but you need just to rename a few things in order to upgrade it.
-You should be able to do it in a couple of minutes with just a few search and replace.
-If you miss any change, elastics will work anyway, but will emit a deprecation warning, so keep an eye on the log.
+Elastics 1.x has changed quite a lot from Flex version 0.x but you need just to rename a few things in order to upgrade it.
+You should be able to do it in a couple of minutes with the help of the `elastics-legacy` gem and just a few search and replace.
+If you miss any change, Elastics will work anyway, but will emit a deprecation warning, so keep an eye on the log.

 ## Changes